manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

   - apply `brand + color + size`
 - `auto`
   - apply `brand + size`
-  - and return color buckets with `status=available`
+  - and return selected color buckets with `status=selected` and sibling color buckets with `status=available`
 - `max`
   - apply the broad base query without `brand`, `color`, or `size`
   - and return color buckets with `status`